Illegal immigration: United Kingdom

 Many try to cross the English Channel from Calais to seek asylum or refugee status in the United Kingdom.
 Truck drivers can be fined up to €2,500 if illegal immigrants are found on board.
 The Home Office has its agents working alongside French police and immigration agents, to prevent unauthorized people from entering the zone.
 An area of Calais known as "Camp de la Lande" had a police raid in September 2009 to control illegal immigration.
 The French also try to stop illegal immigrants from entering France from the southern part of the country.

 In 1986, an Iranian man was sent back to Paris, from London, as he was unable to present any ID to British immigration officers.
 He stayed at the airport for nearly twenty years and his story loosely inspired a film, The Terminal.
 As of 2009 there were between 550,000 and 950,000 illegal immigrants in the United Kingdom.
 The United Kingdom is a difficult country to reach as it is mostly located on one island and part of another, but traffickers in Calais, France, have tried to smuggle illegal immigrants into the UK.
 Many illegal immigrants come from Africa and Asia.
 As of 2008 there were also many from Eastern Europe and Latin America having overstayed their visas.

 A 2012 study carried out by the University of Oxford's Centre on Migration, Policy and Society (COMPAS) has estimated that there were 120,000 illegal migrant children in the UK, of whom 65,000 were born in the UK to parents without legal status.
 According to the study these children are at risk of destitution, exploitation and social exclusion because of contradictory and frequently changing rules and regulations which jeopardize their access to healthcare, education, protection by the police and other public services.

 The Home Office estimated that 4,000 to 10,000 applications a year to stay in the UK are made on the basis of a sham marriage.
-Many undocumented immigrants or asylum seekers have tried to enter the UK from France, by hiding inside trucks or trains.
+Many illegal immigrants or asylum seekers have tried to enter the UK from France, by hiding inside trucks or trains.
 On 11 August 2020, the Government of the United Kingdom and France worked together on a single channel to finalize a new plan for blocking illegal migrant route.
 Many of the migrants who aimed to emigrate to the United Kingdom came from Afghanistan, Iraq, Iran, Syria and countries in Africa, fleeing poverty, persecution or war.
+In 2025, a total of 41,472 migrants arrived in the UK via small boat crossings in the English Channel.